 License Suspension | 90 days – 1 year | 180 days – 2 years | 180 days – 2 years |

 You may feel the police and prosecutor have you dead to rights.
-However, as you can see from the above pleading guilty will have far-reaching and severe life consequences.
+As you can see from the above pleading guilty will have far-reaching and severe life consequences.
+However, you do have legal options.
 We’ll tell you honestly whether an aggressive, strategic defense attorney may be available in your case.
-If you’ve been charged with DWI in the Houston area, call the Napier Law Firm at (713) 470-4097.
+If you’ve been charged with DWI in the Houston area, call us at (713) 470-4097.
 We offer prompt appointments and free consultations.
-Don’t delay – call us today.
+Don’t delay – call a DWI defense attorney today.

 Occupational Driver’s License Information

-Your driver’s license can be suspended for a number of reasons.
+In the Texas legal system, your driver’s license can be suspended for a number of reasons.
 One reason is if you refuse to provide a breath or a blood sample during a DWI investigation.
-Even if you do provide a sample but it comes back over a 0.08 BAC then your license will still be suspended.
+According to Texas law, even if you do provide a sample but it comes back over a 0.08 BAC then your driving privileges will still be suspended.
 The suspension does not come from the criminal court system, but it comes from the Texas Department of Public Safety (DPS).
 You can a request a hearing on this suspension.
 You MUST request the hearing within 15 days of the refusal.
 To request a hearing, click here to following link and submit the form.

 Your driver’s license can also be suspended if you are convicted of a drug related offense or if you are convicted of DWI.
 In all cases you can apply for an Occupational Driver’s License (ODL).
 This will allow you to drive during work hours and in order to take care of dependents.
 You must apply for this license and only a Judge can grant it to you.
 Contact us today and get started on your Occupational Driver’s License.